martel-innovate/deep-log-inspection/doc/user/kibana-visual.md

 To [create a visualization][2], select `Visualize` from the left pane menu, then `+` or `Create a visualization`, and choose the visualization type that better serves your purpose (e.g. line chart).

 In general, charts can be used to plot metric aggregations, e.g. count, average, sum, percentiles, etc., of a search, using some field's value, filters, ranges or whatever tool is more appropriate.
-For all details on charts and metrics, visit [this page][3].
+For all details on charts and metrics, refer to [the docs][3].

 Kibana provides a rather large variety of options to visualize data.
 Since this guide could not be more exaustive than [Kibana User's Guide][4], here it is more appropriate to show the main concepts and features of visualization with an example.